 Weathering

 Weathering refers to the physical and chemical processes that break down the parent material and form soil.
-Physical weathering occurs through processes such as freeze-thaw, abrasion, and root wedging, while chemical weathering occurs through processes such as hydrolysis, oxidation, and carbonation.
+Physical weathering occurs through processes such as abrasion, and root wedging, while chemical weathering occurs through processes such as hydrolysis, oxidation, and carbonation.

 Leaching